Merge-Split/Recombination MCMC Redistricting Sampler (Carter et al. 2019)

 A function which takes in a matrix where each column is a redistricting plan and outputs a vector of log-weights, which will be added the the final weights.

-The threshold value used in the heuristic to select a
+The threshold value used in the heuristic to select a value

-value k_i
+k_i

-the algorithm does not appear to be sampling from the target distribution.
+for each splitting iteration.
+Set to 0.9999 or 1 if the algorithm does not appear to be sampling from the target distribution.
+Must be between 0 and 1.- k

 The number of edges to consider cutting after drawing a spanning tree.
 Should be selected automatically in nearly all cases.

-a name for the initial plan, or FALSE
+a name for the initial plan, or

-the initial plan in the output.
-Defaults to the column name of the
+to not include the initial plan in the output.
+Defaults to the column name of the existing plan, or "<init>

-" if the initial plan is sampled.
+" if the initial plan is sampled.- silly_adj_fix

 Whether to print out intermediate information while sampling.
 Recommended.